-The second factor at the core of most successful blogs is the amount of money generated (monthly or annually).
+At the core of most successful blogs is the amount of money generated (monthly or annually).
 Obviously, this is subjective because what is enough money to one blog owner might not be to another.
 I guess some bloggers might never monetize their traffic and still consider themselves a success (and fair play to them if this is the case).

 As I explained a moment ago, to be successful in any way a blog has to build an audience (think thousands of visitors per month, if not tens of thousands).
 Once this begins to happen, then you can focus more on how to monetise your traffic not before – don’t try running before you can walk.

-Search Engine Optimisation (SEO).
+Search Engine Optimisation (SEO)